gvwilson/thirdbit/teaching/biblio.md

 *   <a id="epstein-thinking-physics">[Epstein2002]</a> L.C.
 Epstein: _[Thinking Physics is Gedanken Physics](https://www.amazon.com/Thinking-Physics-Understandable-Practical-Reality/dp/0935218084/)_ Insight Press, 2002: 978-0935218084. _An entertaining problem-based introduction to thinking like a physicist._

-*   <a id="ericson-parsons">[Ericson2017]</a> Barbara J. Ericson, Lauren E. Margulieux, and Jochen Rick: "Solving Parsons Problems Versus Fixing and Writing Code."  <em>Proc.
-Koli Calling 2017</em>, November 2017, 10.1145/3141880.3141895.  _Another in a series of studies showing that Parsons Problems are an effective way to teach programming._
+*   <span class="changed" markdown="1"><a id="ericson-parsons">[Ericson2017]</a> Barbara J. Ericson, Lauren E. Margulieux, and Jochen Rick: "Solving Parsons Problems Versus Fixing and Writing Code."  <em>Proc.
+Koli Calling 2017</em>, November 2017, 10.1145/3141880.3141895.  _Another in a series of studies showing that Parsons Problems are an effective way to teach programming._</span>

 *   <a id="fehily-sql">[Fehily2008]</a> Chris Fehily: _[SQL: Visual QuickStart Guide](https://www.amazon.com/SQL-Visual-QuickStart-Guide-3rd/dp/0321553578/)_ (3rd edition).
 Peachpit Press, 2008 978-0321553577. _An introduction to SQL that is both a good tutorial and a good reference guide._